darccio/mergo/README.md

 A helper to merge structs and maps in Golang.
 Useful for configuration default values, avoiding messy if-statements.

+Mergo merges same-type structs and maps by setting default values in zero-value fields.
+Mergo won't merge unexported (private) fields.
+It will do recursively any exported one.
+It also won't merge structs inside maps (because they are not addressable using Go reflection).

 Also a lovely [comune](http://en.wikipedia.org/wiki/Mergo) (municipality) in the Province of Ancona in the Italian region of Marche.

 ## Status